Teifion/angen/documentation/protocol/lobby_users.md

 # Lobby users
-For general users interactions with lobbies.
+For general interactions with lobbies.

 ## List lobbies